Reflect-RL: Two-Player Online RL Fine-Tuning for LMs: Methodology

 Accordingly, we use two methods to generate the SFT dataset, with two types of special prompts $\reflectprompt$ and $\negprompt$.

-At step $h$, we get prompt $p_h$ from the environment and send $(p_h, \reflectprompt)$ to GPT-4.
+At step $h$, we get the state $s_h$ from the environment and send $(s_h, \reflectprompt)$ to GPT-4.
 Here $\reflectprompt$ tells GPT-4 to first analyze current situation, plan for the next steps, then generate the action.
-GPT-4 will generate a response, from which we can easily extract out reflection $R_h^{\textup{GPT}}$ and action $a_h$ because of GPT-4's high level instruction-following capability.
+GPT-4 will generate a response, from which we can easily extract out reflection $R_h^{\textup{GPT}}$ and action $a_h$ because of GPT-4's high-level instruction-following capability.
 Next we send $a_h$ to the environment and increment $h$ until termination.
 The above procedure generates a \emph{logically consistent} trajectory $\tau$.
 The illustration can be found between \Cref{line:alg:ref_gen_start,line:alg:ref_gen_end} of \Cref{alg:rlft} and \Cref{fig:rlft}.